-FACT SHEET 4.1 Page 2 of 2 EXAMPLE SSA ACTIONS TO WORK TOWARDS IMPLEMENTING KEY ACTION AREA 4.1 The SSA's environment reflects the lives and identities of the children and young people within it, through positive images and role models.
-Respect for, and celebration of, diversity and cultural differences is embedded in all SSA policies and practices, and affirms that the cultural identity or religious beliefs of children and young people are fundamental to their wellbeing.
-The SSA ensures that practices are in place to promote the inclusion and safety of children and young people with diverse needs.
-All children, young people and families, including those from diverse backgrounds, are supported to give feedback.
+EXAMPLE SSA ACTIONS TO WORK TOWARDS IMPLEMENTING KEY ACTION AREA 4.2

+The SSA has strategies for promoting the participation of children and young people with diverse needs.

+The SSA implements its strategies for promoting the participation of children and young people with diverse needs.

+SSA resources, programs and information reflect diversity.

 The information in this document is general in nature and does not constitute legal or professional advice (including advice relating to child safeguarding).
 SportWest is not liable to users for any loss resulting from the use of this document and accepts no responsibility for the accuracy of the information or your reliance on it.
 SportWest recommends users seek independent advice as necessary.
 Click here for the full disclaimer relating to SportWest child safeguarding documents.
-If you need support: